 This blog is run by social affairs journalist, commissioning editor and Guardian contributor Saba Salman.
 Saba was news editor at a series of London weekly newspapers and a reporter on the nationals before becoming the Evening Standard’s local government and social affairs correspondent.
 She has written for consumer magazines like Marie Claire and Cosmo as well as for trade magazines and was the assistant editor of Housing Today.

 For Guardian articles click here, for other newspaper and magazine news and features, try here.
-Saba has a particular interest in disability issues and also manages the blog for the leading social care learning disability organisation the VODG (Voluntary Organisations Disability Group).
+Saba has a particular interest in disability issues (she edited a blog for leading social care learning disability organisation the VODG (Voluntary Organisations Disability Group) for three years).
 Read about the reasons behind the Social Issue blog here or check this page.

 Saba lives with her young family in Surrey where the cosmopolitan community includes Mohammed Al Fayed and Bucks Fizz singer Jay Aston, disproving the assumption that cities alone are social and cultural melting pots.
 ‘Saba’ means seven in Swahili, morning breeze in Arabic, is a type of Japanese mackerel and the acronym of the Syracuse Area Bellydancers Association.
 Follow Saba and The Social Issue on Twitter (bellydancers and sushi-fans might be disappointed).